ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Sample Application, such as the VPC, subnets, security groups, and other resources that are required to host the application.

+#### `dev`

+The Terraform code used to provision the development environment of the Sample Application can be found in the `dev` directory.

+Within this directory, the Terraform code is organised into 3 main directories: `create-backend`, `create-ecr`, and `main-infrastructure`.

+The environment provisioned by the Terraform code in the `dev` directory is used for testing and development purposes.

+Developers must test their code changes on the `dev` environment before deploying them to the `prod` environment.

+#### `prod`

+The Terraform code used to provision the production environment of the Sample Application can be found in the `prod` directory.

+Within this directory, the Terraform code is organised into 3 main directories: `create-backend`, `create-ecr`, and `main-infrastructure`.

+The environment provisioned by the Terraform code in the `prod` directory is used for production purposes only.

+Changes to the production environment should be tested on the `dev` environment before being deployed to the `prod` environment.

 #### `create-backend`

 Terraform allows you to save the state of your infrastructure in a remote backend, such as an Amazon S3 bucket, and use